Indian cinema and Switzerland

-Although Indian cinema has been shot in a variety of foreign settings, the use of Switzerland as a backdrop for many scenes in Indian cinema, especially Hindi films, has been particularly notable for its unusual prevalence, with the country being consistently featured and involved as a setting despite its relatively large distance and small size, lack of a significant diaspora population, and location outside the Anglosphere.
-This has been attributed to its natural beauty, particularly the snowy mountains of the Swiss Alps which are considered an exotic locale for much of India and are heavily featured in romantic scenes, that Indian filmmakers were looking for to replace Kashmir after the security situation there deteriorated.
+Although Indian cinema has been shot in a variety of foreign settings, the use of Switzerland as a backdrop for many scenes in Indian cinema, especially Hindi films, has been particularly notable for its unusual prevalence, with the country being consistently featured and involved as a setting despite its relatively far distance from India, small size, lack of a significant diaspora population, and location outside the Anglosphere.
+This has been attributed to its natural beauty, particularly the snowy mountains of the Swiss Alps which are considered an exotic locale for much of India and are heavily featured in romantic scenes, that Indian filmmakers were looking for to replace Jammu and Kashmir after the security situation there deteriorated.
 It is estimated that around 200 Indian films have been at least partially shot in Switzerland.

 This phenomenon started in 1964 with the film Sangam, and some films followed in its footsteps through the rest of the decade.
 With the liberalisation of the Indian economy, there was a major boom in the use of Switzerland as a setting in the 1990s, with Dilwale Dulhania Le Jayenge (1995) and other Yash Raj films being considered the ones that cemented Switzerland in the Indian public.
 As the practice started to be perceived as cliche and Bollywood expanded its use of other locales, the use of Switzerland has since entered a decline.
 However, the Swiss government and tourism associations have successfully used these images of Switzerland to successfully promote travel from India, with financial incentives being offered for further productions to be filmed there and statues of Indian film personalities being built.
 Although Indians make a small share of tourism in the country, their numbers are growing rapidly, with "Bollywood tours" becoming popular throughout central Switzerland.

 History

 Snowy mountains have been a popular setting in Hindi cinema for romantic scenes and love songs, a tradition which Indologist Philip Lutgendorf states has its roots in the Hindu mythos of the mountains as a supernatural place that also serves at the "playground" of the immortals in love and lust, as well as stereotypes of the "liberalness" of mountain populations based on Indian perspectives of Kashmir and Nepal.
-Traditionally, locations in India with the required terrain and climate such as Kashmir, Manali and Ooty have been used.
+Traditionally, locations in India with the required terrain and climate such as Jammu and Kashmir, Manali and Ooty have been used.
 The first Indian film shot in Switzerland was 1964's Sangam.
 In the film, the protagonists go on a European honeymoon, visiting the Swiss Alps around Grindelwald and Interlaken while dealing with the tension of a love triangle.
 The film was advertised as the first in Indian cinema with scenes in Western European places such as London and Venice along with Switzerland, and led to other films featuring international shots, with 1967's An Evening in Paris being filmed completely abroad, including in Switzerland.